ToxicCoder/PyRender/README.md

 # PyRender
-A SDF based scanline renderer made in Python
+A SDF based renderer made in Python